 Prediction markets are one promising method for doing this, but they’re mostly illegal in the US, and various implementation problems hinder their accuracy for now.
 Fortunately, there is also the “superforecasting” method, which is completely legal and very effective.

 How does it work?
 The basic idea is very simple.
 The steps are:

 - First, bother to measure forecasting accuracy at all.
 Some industries care a lot about their forecasting accuracy and therefore measure it, for example hedge funds.
-But most forecasting-heavy industries don’t make much attempt to measure their forecasting accuracy, 1 for example journalism, philanthropy, or the US intelligence community.
+But most forecasting-heavy industries don’t make much attempt to measure their forecasting accuracy, 1 for example journalism, philanthropy, scientific research, or the US intelligence community.
 2

 - Finally, pose your forecasting questions to the superforecasters, and use an aggregate of their predictions.